7 Reasons to Grow Succulents in the Drought

 6. They’re great in dry bouquets

-In her workshops, Debra combines the wired rosettes and cuttings with dried flowers and greens.
+In her workshops, Lee Baldwin combines the wired rosettes and cuttings with dried flowers and greens.
 Colored sand anchors her succulent bouquets, a subtle reminder that this is a no-water bouquet.

 These Echeveria ‘Azulita’ rosettes were wired for a bouquet six months ago.
-Unlike ‘Lola’, they’re putting their energy into producing roots (those red “threads” beneath the rosettes) rather than new growth, “hoping, like blind mole rats, that friable soil is close at hand,” Debra says.
+Unlike ‘Lola’, they’re putting their energy into producing roots (those red “threads” beneath the rosettes) rather than new growth, “hoping, like blind mole rats, that friable soil is close at hand,” Lee Baldwin says.

 7. They’re good mixers